 Processes fall into three categories: vector, raster, and geometry, referring to the type of geospatial content used as the process’s input.
 These categories are broad, as processes can take multiple types of input.

 WPS is a service published by GeoServer and so is an integral part of the OpenGeo Suite.
 It provides a collection of many standard processes along with the ability to add additional ones.
-These processes can be employed inside custom applications, built with the OpenGeo Client SDK, for a full web-based spatial processing solution.
+These processes can be employed inside custom applications, built using the Boundless SDK, for a full web-based spatial processing solution.

-For example, one can run the JTS:union process on a collection of geometries to output a single geometry that is the union of them.
-Processes can be chained, so one can run the gs:Reproject process to reproject a raster image to a different SRS, then take the output of that and run gs:CropCoverage to crop the raster down to a certain bounds.
+For example, one can run the geo:union process on a collection of geometries to output a single geometry that is the union of them.
+Processes can be chained, so one can run the vec:Reproject process to reproject a raster image to a different SRS, then take the output of that and run ras:CropCoverage to crop the raster down to a certain bounds.
 The result can be fed into the gs:Import process to save the resulting coverage as a new layer in GeoServer, for use by other clients.

 Another way to perform spatial processing is by using the SQL Views functionality in GeoServer.
 When backed by the powerful capabilities of a database such as PostGIS, SQL Views provide an effective way to transform and analyze spatial datasets.
 Using a SQL View, a layer can be defined as the result of a spatial query on a PostGIS dataset.
 This layer can then be visualized by WMS, queried via WFS, and even used in further processing operations.
-Spatial queries in PostGIS support a wide variety of spatial processing, including data transformation, spatial analysis, and even raster processing (OpenGeo Suite 3.0 / PostGIS 2 and newer).
+Spatial queries in PostGIS support a wide variety of spatial processing, including data transformation, spatial analysis, and even raster processing.